1901 Nobel Prize in Literature: Reactions

-The Swedish Academy's decision to award Sully Prudhomme the first Nobel Prize in Literature was heavily criticised at the time and remains one of the most criticised prize decisions in the history of the Nobel Prize in literature.
+The Swedish Academy's decision to award Sully Prudhomme the first Nobel Prize in Literature was intensely covered by the French newspaper Le Figaro, who appeared to acknowledge the literature prize as the most interesting and important of the five Nobel prizes.
+On the day the prizes were awarded Le Figaro dedicated two front-page articles on Sully Prudhomme, one report on the prize itself and one interview with the poet, followed by another lengthy front-page article the next day presenting all the laureates, and a second article describing the idea of the Nobel prize.

+Elsewhere, particularly Swedish reactions were heavily critical and caused a domestic scandal.
 The choice of Sully Prudhomme was interpreted as a politeness towards the Académie Française, model to the Swedish Academy.
 Many believed that Lev Tolstoy should have been awarded the first Nobel Prize in literature.
-The leading representatives of the contemporary Swedish cultural elite including August Strindberg, Selma Lagerlöf, Verner von Heidenstam, Oscar Levertin, Bruno Liljefors, Anders Zorn and Albert Engström protested against the Academy saying they believed that Tolstoy was the most worthy recipient of the prize.
+The Swedish author August Strindberg angrily reacted saying that Prudhomme is "hardly a poet although he writes in verse", and that it was scandalous that he was awarded the prize just because he was a member of an academy that the Swedish Academy wanted to impress.
+The leading representatives of the contemporary Swedish cultural elite including August Strindberg, Selma Lagerlöf, Verner von Heidenstam, Oscar Levertin, Bruno Liljefors, Anders Zorn and Albert Engström protested against the Academy and sent a letter to Tolstoy saying he was the most worthy recipient of the prize and that the Swedish Academy did not represent the majority of Swedish cultural persons.

+Critical reactions also came from the German newspaper Berliner Zeitung who described Prudhomme as a poet who was respected but not read.
 An English newspaper said that Sully Prudhomme was a second rate poet who had not achieved anything in many years.
-Also from France and Germany came critical reactions with opinions that Tolstoy was the superior candidate for the prize.
+Many said Tolstoy was the superior candidate and should have been awarded the prize.
+The Swedish Academy defended themselves from the criticism by saying that Tolstoy had not been nominated for the prize, and could thus not be awarded.